BrunoPerciani/data-analysis-in-python-studies/README.md

 The repository is organized by topic or course, reflecting the structure of the learning track.
 It includes queries related to:

-01. Introduction to SQL;
+01. Introduction to Python;
-02. Intermediate SQL;
+02. Intermediate Python;
-03. Joining Data in SQL;
+03. Data Manipulation with Pandas;
-04. Data Manipulation in SQL;
+04. Data Joining with Pandas;
 05. PostgreSQL Summary Stats and Window Functions;
 06. Functions for Manipulating Data in PostgreSQL;
 07. Introduction to Statistics;